naonao2323/svelte-boilerplate/README.md

 ### yarn run build

-Builds a static copy of your site to the `build/` folder.
+Builds a static copy of your site to the `public/` folder.
-Your app is ready to be deployed!